ozdemre/SDC-NanoDegree-Project2-Advanced-Lane-Finding/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Compared to simple lane finding project (Project-1) this pipeline work better on curved roads under different lighting conditions.
+Compared to simple lane finding project (Project-1) this pipeline works better on curved roads under different lighting conditions.
 However, pipeline tuning (mainly thresholding) is done only considering this video feed.
-It will probably not work well under different color lanes, at night, rain-snow or no lanes at all!
+It will probably not work well under different color lanes, at night, rain-snow or cases there are no lanes at all!
 And, it is very hard to generalize the tuning parameters for all possible conditions.
 This project was a good example for traditional computer vision implementation.
 For deeper and more robust perception solutions deep learning and semantic segmentation could be a solution.
 One additional thing I can (maybe should) make is a sanity check for processing frames.
-There are cases where, thresholding may fail or polynomial may fail/poorly done which requires a sanity check in order to skip those frames and continue with the last good perception pipeline results.
+There are cases where, thresholding may fail or polynomial fitting may fail/poorly done which requires a sanity check in order to skip those frames and continue with the last good perception pipeline results.
 I initially created a function for this, but I did not have enough time to fully implement.

 Some possible sanity checks (for further use maybe):